-It's a rhetorical question - obviously no, everyone doesn't need to do everything - God's given specific gifts and functions to specific people.
+It's a rhetorical question - obviously no, everyone doesn't need to do everything - God's given specific gifts and functions to specific people so they can serve each other.

-So Friends we need to believe that we whatever our functions or gifts are, we truly do play an important role in the body, whether we are prominent or behind the scenes.
+So Friends we need to believe that whatever our functions or gifts are, we truly do play an important role in the body, whether we are prominent or behind the scenes.